 ‘The Famine Road’ zooms back out again to the famine roads.
 The men worked “sick” and “directionless”.
 They were lost, desperate, and employed to create pointless roads that led nowhere.
 The English perception of the Irish makes its way into these lines as they contemplate cannibalism and base, human actions.
 The introduction of cannibalism is striking.
 Especially as it is juxtaposed with housewives who would normally be going to the “corner butcher” to buy meat.

 As one might expect, the next stanza of ‘The Famine Road’, another short one, is again at the doctor’s office.
 There, the doctor continues to talk.
-He tells the woman that there are any number of things that might have “caused it”.
+He tells the woman that there is any number of things that might have “caused it”.
 He is without sympathy or anything close to a bedside manner.
 The doctor is also dismissive in these lines, telling her that whatever she has, or whatever happened to her, is one of an endless array of daily mysterious he sees.

 It eventually becomes clear that this woman is infertile, something the doctor has experience with.
 He doesn’t know why but suggests it could’ve really been anything that caused it.

 The Famine is the main subject in stanza five once more.
 Here, the poet places a “Dusk” scene.
 Rather than focusing on those making the decisions, the poet has decided to turn to the workers.
 They are thinking about how “tomorrow” they’re going to have to work “without him”.
 This “him” is an unknown male worker who has fallen ill.
-They see him today, know he’s sick and “walk clear,” avoiding him.
+They see him today, know he’s sick, and “walk clear,” avoiding him.
 They’re afraid of getting sick themselves and of the inevitable death, he represents.

-The third line of ‘The Famine Road’ tells the reader that the man has typhoid and begins another phrase that expresses the lack of empathy among his coworker and neighbours.
+The third line of ‘The Famine Road’ tells the reader that the man has typhoid and begins another phrase that expresses the lack of empathy among his coworker and neighbors.
 They’ve all seen enough of death to know it is better to stay away.
 They may not want him to die, but they also don’t want anything to do with him.
 The speaker makes this clearer through the use of a metaphor.
 Just as they ignore this man, so too do snowflakes ignore their own “flakes where they settle / and melt”.
 No one is going to “pray by his death rattle”.

 The doctor’s diagnosis and atrocious, dismissive advice for the woman starts to conclude in the sixth stanza of ‘The Famine Road’.
 He has nothing else he wants to say to her, and rather she leaves as soon as possible.
 He tells her she’ll never have children or know why she can’t have them.
 This experience won’t ever be within her grasp.
 But, he adds, she should “take it well,” aka, get over it and move on.